 Considering that used mobile phones are no longer that expensive, and cellphone contracts offer you a new cell phone every two years, such insurance might not be worth having.

-15. Care Insurance in Germany (Pflegeversicherung)
+15. Care Insurance (Pflegeversicherung)

 The care insurance or “Pflegeversicherung” is separated into two types: